Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Notation and the causal effect of interest

 \subsection{Data structure and notation}

 We begin with a formal description of the data.
 Let $i = 1, 2, \ldots, N$ denote individual and $j=0, 1, \ldots,J$ denote time (the data used from the Betula study has $J=3$ follow-up test waves).
 We denote the vector of baseline confounders by $X_{i0}$ (gender, education, and age cohort) and the time-varying confounder by $W_{ij}$ (if the spouse has been seriously ill between the $j-1$th and $j$th test wave).
-The continuous memory outcome is denoted by $Y_{ij}$, and the binary exposure by $Z_{ij}$; $Z_{ij}=1$ if a subject is exposed (widowed) between the $(j-1)$st and $j$th test wave, and $0$ otherwise.
+The continuous memory outcome is denoted by $Y_{ij}$ and the binary exposure is denoted by $Z_{ij}$.
+We assume a monotone exposure where initially all subjects are unexposed ($Z_{10}=0$ for all $i$).
+If a subject is exposed (widowed) at test wave $j$ $Z_{ij}=1$ and if $Z_{ij}=1$, then $Z_{ik}=1$ for $k > j$.
 Let $S_{ij}$ denote survival, where $S_{ij}=1$ if an individual is alive at the time of the testing and 0 otherwise.
 Let $R_{ij}$ be a dropout indicator, where $R_{ij}=1$ if an individual has completed the cognitive testing or 0 otherwise.
 We have monotone missingness, so if $R_{ij}=0$, $R_{ik}=0$ for $k > j$.
+Note that vital status information is presumed to be available even after dropping out of the study.
 The history of the time-varying variables are denoted with an overbar.
 For example, the exposure history for individual $i$ through test wave $j$ is denoted by $\bar{Z}_{ij}=\{Z_{i0},Z_{i1},\ldots,Z_{ij}\}$.
 Furthermore, for individual $i$, $J^r_i$ denotes the number of test waves (s)he participates in the study, and $J^s_i\geq J^r_i$ denotes the number of test waves (s)he is alive.
+A simplified version of the study design restricted to two test waves is depicted in a causal diagram in Figure \ref{Dag}.